DSCN6501

 Holker House was built in 1871 for Dr. George Hindle who named it after his family home in nearby Hoddlesden.
 It is a grand structure, built of finely cut stone in the ‘Italianate’ style.
 However, the site of the house was initially less appealing.
-Today it overlooks Darwen Marketplace (soon to be part of a big redevelopment for outdoor events).
+Today it overlooks Darwen Marketplace, which has recently been redeveloped into an open seating and performance area.
 Back then though this space was dominated by bleaching factories and a contemporary account describes the area as “full of mouldering buildings and malodorous lodges”.
 George had begun his working life as an apprentice pharmacist and went on to study to be a medical doctor, practising in Darwen.
 The fact that five of his seven children died in infancy is a mark of how tenuous life was then, even for middle class families.

 In 1873 he was appointed as Darwen’s first Medical Officer of Health and conducted a survey of the town, warning that the poor sanitary conditions left it vulnerable to the outbreak of diseases.
 Unfortunately the next year his warnings proved true and the town faced a devastating typhoid epidemic.
 The severity of the outbreak was so great it was even reported in America in the New York Times.
 In 1887 while preparing one of his annual reports for the town he became ill and left to recuperate in Morecambe.
 Although he managed to finish the report it was to prove to be his final one, as he died the following year.
 His wife Alice sold Holker House and moved away to Ilkley to work as a housekeeper for her uncle, and later remarried.